-Researchers who work with Risk Group (RG) 2 and above human and most terrestrial animal pathogens must demonstrate compliance with appropriate containment level (CL) physical containment requirements, as outlined in the CBS, prior to commencement of work.
-Importation of most terrestrial animal pathogen cultures (RG2 and above) falls within the scope of Memorial's Pathogen and Toxin License, issued by the PHAC.
-A separate import permit is not required for importation of human and most terrestrial animal pathogens under this license.
-However, the Biological Safety Officer (BSO) must approve requests for import/transfer prior to acquisition (by way of a completed Biohazardous Materials Transfer Request Form).
-In addition, all laboratories that work with the above mentioned biohazardous materials must be listed on a current Biosafety Certificate after successful inspection by MUN's BSO.
+Researchers who work with Risk Group (RG) 2 and above human and most terrestrial animal pathogens must demonstrate compliance with appropriate containment level (CL) physical containment requirements, as outlined in the Canadian Biosafety Standards (CBS) prior to commencement of work.
+Importation of most terrestrial animal pathogen cultures (RG2 and above) requires an import permit, issued by the PHAC, prior to importation.
+An import permit is not required for importation of human pathogens under the HPIR.
+However, the Biological Safety Officer (BSO) must approve requests for import prior to acquisition.
+Import permit applications can be obtained from the Centre for Biosecurity, PHAC by completing the application found at: